SixK/coco-annotator/README.md

 Most of libraries has been updated to more recent versions.

 To use SAM you will need a Cuda capable graphic card (or modify sources to use CPU.
 Untested).
-First rebuild a new base image using the following command from build_gu.sh:
+First rebuild a new base image using the following command from build_gpu.sh:
 >    docker build -f ./backend/Dockerfile . -t jsbroks/coco-annotator:python-env

 Download SAM model :
 >    cd models;bash sam_model.sh

-Then rebuild webserver and workers images using docker-compose.dev.yml or docker-compose.gpu.yml docker-compose file :
+Then rebuild/build coco-annotator images using docker-compose.dev.yml or docker-compose.gpu.yml files :
->    docker-compose -f ./docker-compose.dev.yml build webserver
->    docker-compose -f ./docker-compose.dev.yml build workers
+>    docker-compose -f ./docker-compose.dev.yml build

 You can then run coco-annotator:
 >    docker-compose -f ./docker-compose.dev.yml up

 Now select or create a new annotation.
 Select the new SAM button in the left pannel (under DEXTR button).
 Click on the object you want to create mask.
 A new mask should be created.

 # Demo